inmyth/mmm-java/README.md

 ### Error by Rippled

-As a blockchain rippled does not guarantee each order sent to be included in the ledger.
+As a blockchain rippled does not guarantee each order sent to it to be included in the ledger.
 The bot will act depending response from the server.
 In general responses are categorized into :
 - Quasi-success: tesSUCCESS, ter_ (i.e. terQUEUED and terPRE_SEQ) are orders that have the chance to get into the ledger.
 If successful, server will send stream data about the order on the subscribed channel up to the order's maxledger.
 If maxledger is passed without any such data, the bot will resubmit the same order.
 - Immediate-fail : tefPAST_SEQ and errors indicating that the order was ok, but submitted with wrong sequence number or under a circumstance that otherwise would be fine at different time.
 Such order is immediately resubmitted after bot's sequence number is synchronized.
 - Fund-related fail : if the wallet no longer has enough fund to push an order then the order will be discarded.
 One dangerous error is terINSUF_FEE_B in which the bot no longer has enough XRP.
 The bot will not stop although no further order can be created.